How to apply for funding if you’re not a registered charity

 Gather your evidence

 Look carefully at the guidance and application to see what evidence you need.
-This varies from fund to fund, but often includes bank statements, articles of association and annual report, among others.
+This varies from fund to fund, but often includes bank statements, articles of association and annual reports, among others.

 If you’re fiscally hosted by our sister organisation, The Social Change Nest, they’ll be able to provide you with much of the required evidence, just let them know what documents are needed and when the deadline is so they can ensure they get them to you on time.